 Louise Smith Everton: 1920 - 1995

 Her works were exhibited in shows in Alabama and elsewhere, including the Baltimore Museum of Art and the Maryland Artists Annual.
 She also had one-woman shows in Alabama and at the Art Institute and Gallery of Wicomico County, Maryland.
 Today her artwork can be found in the permanent collections of the Montgomery Museum of Fine Arts and Birmingham-Southern College.
-Louise died in July 1995, in Baltimore, at age 74.
+Louise died on July 8, 1995, in Baltimore, at the age of 74.

 - Born: Birmingham, AL on August 27, 1920; Death: Princess Anne, MD on July 8, 1995